-Medical marijuana is legal in Arizona – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
-On November 3, 2020, Arizona voters will decide on the legalization of adult-use/recreational marijuana.
+Medical and adult use marijuana is legal in Arizona – registered patients may possess, use, and purchase medical marijuana from state licensed businesses.
+On November 3rd, 2020, Arizona voters had the opportunity to vote on Proposition 207, also known as the “Smart and Safe Arizona Act” to legalize adult-use/recreational marijuana in the state.
 State licensed businesses are allowed to cultivate, manufacture and dispense marijuana – learn more about how to get an Arizona marijuana business license or schedule a complimentary consultation with our licensing expert, below.

 When to Apply

 on January 16, 2021 at 5:03 PM

 This past November, voters in several states including New Jersey and Arizona moved to legalize recreational marijuana use, reflective of a […]

 Most Phoenix airport baggage scales not...

 on January 16, 2021 at 4:30 PM

 The Republic said the state auditor general also discovered that the department didn't inspect any scales used at medical marijuana […]

 Now that recreational marijuana is legal in Arizona, Valley cities have begun amending ordinances to become compliant with the new […]